Rudra1x/Qaip-Hardware-Ranking/README.md

       + 0.10 × capacity_fit
 ```

 **readout_quality** — mean health of the N best qubits (N = circuit width).
-Health is derived from SSRO fidelity for IQM and from readout_error + T1/T2 for IBM.
-Always computable; the primary differentiator for shallow NISQ circuits.
+For IQM: derived from SSRO fidelity.
+For IBM: readout error + T1/T2.
+For IonQ: composite of SPAM, 1Q gate fidelity, and 2Q gate fidelity.

 **coherence_margin** — T1 relative to estimated circuit runtime.
-Computed when T1 data is available (IBM).
-For backends without T1 in the snapshot (IQM), a comfortable value is assumed for shallow circuits and noted in the reasoning trace.
+Backends with longer coherence times score higher for deeper circuits.

-**capacity_fit** — 1.0 if the backend has enough physical qubits for the circuit; 0.0 otherwise.
+**capacity_fit** — 1.0 if the backend has enough qubits; 0.0 if not.
 Hard fail.

-The weights are named constants in `utils.py` (`DEFAULT_WEIGHTS`) and are easy to adjust.
+Weights are named constants (`DEFAULT_WEIGHTS` in `utils.py`) — easy to adjust.
 No learned parameters.

 ---

-## Key design decisions

-**No `import qaip`** — this is a clean reimplementation, not a wrapper.
-The QAIP product and this notebook can evolve independently.

-**Adapter pattern** — two providers, two adapters (`IQMAdapter`, `IBMAdapter`).
-Adding a third provider means adding a third adapter; the scoring code is untouched.

-**Transparent formula** — the scoring function is readable in its entirety in `utils.py`.
-Every term has a docstring explaining its purpose and derivation.

-**Pedagogical reasoning trace** — `explain_ranking()` generates rule-based plain-language output from the scoring breakdown.
-No language model involved.

----

 ## About QAIP

-This notebook is one primitive in QAIP (Quantum-Aware Intelligence and Planning), an execution intelligence layer for quantum circuits that handles:

-- Calibration-aware backend ranking ← *you are here*
-- Topology-aware qubit mapping
-- Routing cost estimation (MOVE / SWAP strategy selection)
-- Execution plan optimization
-- Structured reasoning reports with confidence bounds
-- Multi-provider provider adapters with live calibration ingestion

-QAIP is under active development.
-For more: **[github.com/[your-org]/QAIP]**
+This notebook is part of a larger project, [QAIP](https://github.com/[your-org]/QAIP), which builds on top of this ranking primitive to also handle qubit mapping, routing, and full execution planning.
+If you find this useful, check it out.

 ---